The Art and Science of Home-based Small Wind Tunnel Testing: The Beautiful Flow Physics

 - 🧮 Optical flow algorithms for vector extraction (using https://turbulencerealm.com/)

-- 🔬 SINDy (Sparse Identification of Nonlinear Dynamics) for for training and predictions (using https://turbulencerealm.com/)
+- 🔬 SINDy (Sparse Identification of Nonlinear Dynamics) for training and predictions (using https://turbulencerealm.com/)

 Why small wind tunnels are awesome (even when they’re imperfect)